Simple and Optimal Sublinear Algorithms for Mean Estimation: Geometric Median-of-Means and Gradient Descent

-We first show that every vector corresponding to a \emph{good} mean is approximately in the same direction from $q$.
-Let $\hat \mu$ be a good solution.
+\begin{proof} We first show that every vector corresponding to a \emph{good} mean is approximately in the same direction from $q$.
+Let $\hat \mu$ be a good sample mean.
 Consider the triangle $\{q, \mu, \hat \mu \}$ and let $\alpha_i$ and $\beta_i$ be the angle in $q$ and $\hat \mu$ respectively.
-We show an upper-bound for $cos(\alpha_i)$.
+We show an upper-bound for $\cos(\alpha_i)$.
 Using the law of sines,